xbeat/Machine-Learning/README.md

 Introduction to RMSProp

 RMSProp (Root Mean Square Propagation) is an optimization algorithm used in training deep neural networks.
 It addresses the issue of diminishing learning rates in AdaGrad by using a moving average of squared gradients.
 This adaptive learning rate method helps in faster convergence and better performance in non-convex optimization problems.

+## Understanding the 3 Main Types of Machine Learning

+Supervised Learning - Linear Regression Implementation

+Linear regression serves as a foundational supervised learning algorithm that models the relationship between dependent and independent variables.
+This implementation demonstrates how to create a simple linear regression model from scratch using numpy, focusing on the mathematical principles behind the algorithm.

 ## Diagrams as Code Turning Python into Architecture